rubyworks/rubytest/README.md

     $ ruby-test

+The command line tool takes various options, use `--help` to see them.
+Also, preconfigurations can be defined in a `.test` file, e.g.

+    Test.run 'default' do |r|
+      r.format = 'progress'
+      r.files << 'test/*_case.rb'
+    end

 There is a 'test/autorun.rb' library script can be loaded which creates an +at_exit+ procedure.

     $ ruby -rtest/autorun